xemasiv/fugitive/README.md

 * We can detect pretty much everything nowadays, ie. if you're running on a battery (laptop / mobile), or if you're running in a good WebRTC-worthy connection (4g & up).
 Basice device information like these allows us to create better (or more appropriately, smarter) modules.

+#### tl;dr

+* This is it man, welcome to the future.

+## How It Should Look Like

+We got two users of our website.
+Alice and Bob.

+Alice visits our website first where she then curiously navigates to our `/cats` page.

+We have a picture there: `cat.jpg` which is fetched from our `CDN`.
+Now - behind the scenes - since our website happens to use this library's `fetch` wrapper, this `cat.jpg`'s `blob` has been automatically converted into a `Uint8array` and compressed with `pako`'s zlib implementation at `{ level: 9, memLevel: 9}` option, and just kept stand-by.

+Now here come's Bob.
+I don't know what's lovely with cats these days but Bob also navigates to our `/cats` page!
+Wait, looks like Bob has established a WebRTC connection with Alice since visiting our homepage - and as it looks like Alice already got `cat.jpg` and is sending it right now to Bob!

+Holy figgetty fudge!!
+Turns out Bob just lives in the same city as Alice and Bob just loaded `cat.jpg` from her within `50ms`!
+Much much faster compared to the `150ms` it took for Alice to fetch it from our CDN!

+The end!

 ## Glossary / Terms

 #### Fugitive Server

 A server-side script whose purpose is to route signals between client instances, in order for them to establish WebRTC connections with each other.
-We are using `uws` for the WebSocket server instance.
+We are currently using `uws` for the WebSocket server instance.

 #### Fugitive Client

 A client-side script whose purpose is to establish WebRTC connection with other end-users, and to query & verify resources from these peers.
-We are using `simple-peer` for our WebRTC connection instances.
+We are currently using `simple-peer` for our WebRTC connection instances.

 #### Fugitive Fetch